FreddyVRetro/ISA-PicoMEM/README.md

 Anyway, single sector read is slower than multiple sector reas as the PicoMEM need to read the sector from the SD, then send the data to the PC Memory. <br />
 With multiple sector Read, the Pico read the next sector while the data is copied to the PC Memory.

-It is highly recommended to use reasonable disk size, below 500Mb. <br /> 100 or 200Mb are ideal size, as it will be recognized and usable by DOS 6 and DOS 3.31 <br />
+It is highly recommended to use reasonable disk image size, below 500Mb. <br /> 100 or 200Mb are ideal size, as it will be recognized and usable by DOS 6 and DOS 3.31 <br />
-As you can add 4 Disk with 4 partitions, you can create diferent disk images for different usage, like a partition with games, another with music ...
+As you can add 4 Disk with 4 partitions, you can create diferent disk images for different usage, like a partition with games, another with music ... <br />

 **Warning :** You may have compatibility problem with some uSD, even if the compatibility has been greatly improved in the November 2023 firmware.<br />